-3.B.4 For the entire facility, the permittee shall not burn Fuel Oil except during periods of Natural Gas Curtailment by suppliers or during periods approved by EPA for purposes of test runs and operator training.
-During such periods, the permittee shall not burn any Fuel Oil with greater than 5.0% sulfur by weight.
-Fuel Oil shall mean any liquid fossil fuel with a sulfur content greater than 0.05% by weight.
+3.B.4 Facility-wide, the permittee shall not burn Fuel Oil except during periods of Natural Gas Curtailment by suppliers or during periods approved by EPA for purposes of test runs and operator training.
+During such periods, the permittee shall not burn any Fuel Oil with greater than 5.0 wt% sulfur.
+Fuel Oil shall mean any liquid fossil fuel with sulfur content of greater than 0.05% by weight.